 5. The Executive Board shall adopt the special provisions on right of access to the documents of the Authority, in accordance with Article 72.

-6. The Executive Board shall propose an annual report on the activities of the Authority, including on the Chairperson’s duties, on the basis of the draft report referred to in Article 53(7) to the Board of Supervisors for approval.
+6. The Executive Board shall propose an annual report on the activities of the Authority, including on the Chairperson’s duties, on the basis of the draft report referred to in paragraph 9(f)to the Board of Supervisors for approval.
+(783 Berès)

-7. The Executive Board shall appoint and remove the members of the Board of Appeal in accordance with Article 58(3) and (5).
+7. The Executive Board shall appoint and remove the members of the Board of Appeal in accordance with Article 58(3) and (5), taking duly into account a proposal by the Board of Supervisors.
+(785 Ferber)

 8. The members of the Executive Board shall make public all meetings held and any hospitality received.
 Expenses shall be recorded publicly in accordance with the Staff Regulations